How did COVID-19 change ecology students' experience?

 COVID-19ecology and environmental biology

-COVID-19 reshaped student experience by depressing sentiment, constraining fieldwork access, and exposing assessment clarity gaps, while accelerating digital delivery and sustaining strong engagement with placements.
-In National Student Survey (NSS) open-text analyses, the COVID-19 topic records a sentiment index of −24.0 from 12,355 comments, with younger students contributing 69.4% of the volume.
-Within ecology and environmental biology, students consistently rate field-based learning highly (15.3% of comments focus on placements and fieldwork), but feedback quality proves a weak spot (index −35.8).
-In the wider sector, COVID-19 represents a cross-disciplinary lens on disruption, while ecology and environmental biology is the discipline benchmark used in UK CAH subject taxonomy for like-for-like comparisons that make these effects legible.
+Across National Student Survey (NSS) open-text analyses, the COVID-19 topic records a sentiment index of −24.0 from 12,355 comments, with younger students contributing 69.4% of the volume.
+Within ecology and environmental biology, 15.3% of comments focus on placements and fieldwork, showing how central hands-on learning remains, while feedback quality proves a weak spot (index −35.8).
+Together, these benchmarks help providers compare a cross-disciplinary disruption theme with a field-based subject where the consequences are especially visible.

 How did fieldwork and practical research shift?

-Fieldwork sits at the heart of ecological learning, yet pandemic restrictions pushed many students towards virtual simulations and remote data collection.
-Simulations provide continuity and widen access, but they cannot fully reproduce ecological complexity or the authentic decision-making that develops in situ.
-Programmes that blend safe, small-scale in‑person sampling with well-designed virtual tasks preserve skill development and maintain momentum for students whose degree identity is tied to the outdoors.
+Fieldwork sits at the heart of ecological learning, so reduced access changed the student experience quickly.
+Virtual simulations and remote data collection kept courses moving and widened access for some students, but they could not fully reproduce ecological complexity or the judgement that develops in situ, a tension that also appears in student perspectives on fieldwork in ecology and environmental biology courses.
+Programmes that blend safe, small-scale in-person sampling with well-designed virtual tasks protect skill development and help students stay connected to the practical identity of their course.

 What constrained eco‑friendly research during restrictions?